shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 When you cast spells, this body part glows, shedding dim light in a 5ft radius.
 You may choose the color of the glow when you choose the body part.

+You can use your body part spellcasting focus to cast spells even when you are grappled or paralyzed.

 ## Casting Spells

 The class table shows how many spell points you have to cast your cantrips and spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points based on the level you wish to cast the spell at, according to the table below.
 You regain all expended spell points when you finish a long rest.